Library

 This ensures that viewers retain key takeaways without suffering from dreaded information overload.

-Use Color & Formatting
+Use color & formatting

 Use color intentionally.
 Adding different shades guides your audience’s attention to important data elements.
 Beware of using too many colors though, as that causes more confusion among viewers.